runabol/tork-web/README.md

 4. Show node status
 5. Cancel a running job
 6. Add a drop-down of sample jobs on New Job page.

+## License

+Copyright (c) 2023-present Arik Cohen.
+Tork and Tork Web is free and open-source software licensed under the MIT License.